Frequently Asked Questions

 5. How will this affect safety?

 Stronger oversight.
-Cannabis is already legal.
-A licensed store must install cameras, alarms, secure storage, and follow state compliance.
+Cannabis is already legal statewide.
+A licensed store must follow strict state and local security rules—cameras, alarms, secure storage, and compliance inspections.

 6. Will a store be downtown?